ssaunier/ssaunier.github.io/_posts/2014-02-04-angular--rails-with-no-fuss.markdown

 end
 ```

-You now need to `angular` in your `app/assets/javascripts/application.js` so that it is loaded by Sprockets.
+You now need to require `angular` in your `app/assets/javascripts/application.js` so that it is loaded by Sprockets.
 You can put this instruction just before the `require_tree .`

 ```js